Thailand Islands are a retreat !!

 KO PHI PHI - One of the Best Thailand Islands

-How to go to Phi Phi: Phi Phi can be reached in like just 30 min or an hour from Phuket depending on the weather.
-You can also visit from AoNang Krabi which would be 2 hrs or from Ko Lanta.
+Phi Phi can be reached in just 30 min or an hour from Phuket, depending on the weather.
+You can also visit from AoNang Krabi, which would be 2 hrs or from Ko Lanta.

-Book your stay: Phi Phi has couple of resorts lined up along the long beach which are far less crowded.
-The resorts on the island has good options too and all the party happens at the main island part.
+Phi Phi has a couple of resorts lined up along the long beach, far less crowded.
+The resorts on the island have good options, and all the party happens on the central island part.

 Look for interesting accommodation options? - Click here

-The most popular island that everyone heads to.
+The most famous island that everyone heads to.
 Phuket has something to offer to everyone.
-I loved Phuket for the variety of things it had and the softest sand in the beach.
+I loved Phuket for the variety of things it had and the softest sand on the beach.
 You can hire a motorcycle or go around in Tuk Tuk.
-There is plenty of cuisines to explore from around the globe as so many restaurants are present to cater tourists from across the world.
+There are plenty of cuisines to explore worldwide as so many restaurants are present to cater to tourists from across the world.

-How to go to Phuket: Phuket is well connected by air, road and rail.
+Phuket is well connected by air, road, and rail.
 So no problem from finding flights to VIP buses.

-Book your stay: Phuket has many resorts lined up along the beaches.
-Even otherwise most of the resorts and hostels give you free pickup and drop to the beaches.
+Phuket has many resorts lined up along the beaches.
+Even otherwise, most of the resorts and hostels give you free pick up and drop at the beaches.
 Or you can always hire bikes to roam around the island.
-Look for interesting accommodation options here – Click here

 PHANG NGA BAY